mozilla/mozjpeg/README-turbo.txt

 -- libjpeg: DCT scaling in compressor cinfo.scale_num and cinfo.scale_denom are silently ignored.
+   There is no technical reason why DCT scaling cannot be supported, but without the SmartScale extension (see below), it would only be able to down-scale using ratios of 1/2, 8/15, 4/7, 8/13, 2/3, 8/11, 4/5, and 8/9, which is of limited usefulness.

+-- libjpeg: SmartScale
+   cinfo.block_size is silently ignored.
+   SmartScale is an extension to the JPEG format that allows for DCT block sizes other than 8x8.
+It would be difficult to support this feature while retaining backward compatibility with libjpeg v6b.

 -- libjpeg: IDCT scaling extensions in decompressor libjpeg-turbo still supports IDCT scaling with scaling factors of 1/2, 1/4,